EXPLORE THE ROLE OF THE TITLE – LOCATING TITLES

 I should tell the viewer How Yellow and Pink became my go-to colours in my mostly monotone creative world.
 I found my way to these colours by slowly adding them to my charcoal making.
 By experimenting with techniques such as decalcomania and frottage I could explore creating textures that remind me of moments of memory which does not only imply seeing but experiencing the medium by using my fingers, hands, and even feet to touch and manipulate, (smearing with my fingers into the medium).
 All of these are seen as traces of something that happened and something being left behind on the support.
 The marks left on the paper or other support stay a reminder of something I connected with but can be absent or exist, be it a memory or an encounter.

 In the work below I used my index finger to make charcoal marks on the paper by dipping my finger into the Charcoal powder and then pressing it into the paper support.
 I used acrylic paint to follow some of the lines with a thin brush to create lichen marks on the support.
 I added white acrylic paint but found erasing around the objects, and made them come to the front as separate from the ground drawing.
 This work happen over a time of thinking and looking at close-up photo images of the lichen I collected.
-In these forms, I found mushroom shapes and rounded shapes, which remind me of my own fingerprint.
+In these forms, I found mushroom shapes and rounded shapes, which remind me of my own fingerprint, of how lichens came to be by joining up with fungi.

 I think this work can be seen as a short study around Indexes.
 A video shows how the work came together and I added two short Hyko poems about my making: